ltwardy/Advent-of-Code-2022/README.md

 This looks like a great chance to practice using list comprehensions.
 As I get more familiar with writing these clever and compact code structures, I hope they'll be easier to read.

+### Day 4

+This puzzle felt surprisingly easy; I hope that I'm as pleased when I look back at this code later as I am today.
+My solution would probably be too memory-intensive for large data sets (looking at you, day 22 of 2021) but for the actual puzzle data today it was just fine.